SciML/RootedTrees.jl/README.md

 ## Brief Changelog

+- v2.16: The LaTeX printing of rooted trees changed to allow representing colored rooted trees.
+Please update your LaTeX preamble as described in the docstring of `RootedTrees.latexify`.
 - v2.0: Rooted trees are considered up to isomorphisms introduced by shifting each coefficient of their level sequence by the same number.